361: GALACTIC/ZYGON/SPACE/MISSILE FIRING WAR CHARIOT (1979-81):

 (4) 361 MISSILE FIRING WAR CHARIOT:

 This Missile chariot had the same blue/white colour chassis as the one of the Zygon War Chariots and Space chariots.
 All had ‘Made In Italy’ on their bases.
-But all used smaller astronauts, two from other Dinky models and one whose origin has not yet been traced.
+But all used smaller astronauts, two from other Dinky models and one from Tente, a Spanish company who produced building bricks and toys similar to Lego and hence the small lugs on the spacemen’s boot.

-There were three variants. all had the same chassis but with different spacemen or astronauts and a version with none.
+There were four variants.
+All had the same chassis but with different spacemen and a version with none.

 The red spacemen were smaller than the Zygon War Chariot version and these were the same as used in the 367 Space Battle Cruiser.
 The white spacemen with black helmets were from the 226 Ferrari Racing Car, the wheels of which were used on the Galactic War Chariot.
-The all white spacemen origins are a mystery.
-They have lugs on the bottom of their feet and do not appear to be from Dinky.
-Possibly they are from Polistil in Italy.
+The all white spacemen were from Tente, a Spanish toy maker.

-The model came in a blister card pack which was damaged when the model was removed.
-The rear was plain brown cardboard.
+The model came in a blister card pack with an alien landscape drawing on the front and plain brown cardboard on the rear.
 The pack was similar to that used for the 219 Jaguar and was Hong Kong originated.

 WAR CHARIOT PILOTS, MISSILES AND HOLES: